The Student Career Roadmap for international students

 Alumniportal Deutschland’s online language learning tools

-Don't forget that you can improve your German language skills by listening to music and watching movies in German, talking to German speakers or volunteering in your community!
+And don’t forget that you can improve your German language by listening to music and watching films in German, talking to German speakers or volunteering in your local community.

 Working as an international student

-As an EU citizen or Iceland, Liechtenstein, Norway or Switzerland, you can work like German students 20 hours a week without special permissions.
-If you want to work more thant that, you are required to make insurance contributions, just like German students.
+If you come from an EU member state or from Iceland, Liechtenstein, Norway or Switzerland, you can work just as many hours as German students can, i.e. 20 hours a week without requiring special permission.
+However, if you want to work more than 20 hours a week, you will have to pay full social insurance contributions, unless certain permitted exceptions apply.

 Study In Germany: Earning money while studying